flynnbr11/QMLA/docs/full_guide.rst

 Analyses are available on various levels:

-Run:
+    :Run:
         results across a number of instances.

         Example: the number of instance wins for champion models.

         Example: average dynamics reproduced by champion models.
-Instance:
+    :Instance:
         Performance of a single insance.

         Example: models generated and the branches on which they reside
-Model:
+    :Model:
         Individual model performance within an instance.

         Example: parameter estimation through QHL.

         Example: pairwise comparison between models.

-Comparisons:
+    :Comparisons:
         Pairwise comparison of models' performance.

         Example: dynamics of both candidates (with respect to a single basis).

 Within the :ref:`section_launch` scripts, there is a ``plot_level`` variable which informs :term:`QMLA` of how many plots to produce by default.
 This gives users a level of control over how much analysis is performed.